Justin Che: Hoffenheim (loan)

+Brøndby

+In July 2023, Che signed for Danish Superliga club Brøndby.

+Shortly after, on August 17, 2023, Che joined Eerste Divisie club ADO Den Haag on a season-long loan deal.
+The move spawned criticism from some supporters, as the deal happened between two of David Blitzer's stakeholder clubs.
+Che returned to Brøndby at the end of the season.

+On February 3, 2025, on transfer deadline day, Che joined Belgian Challenger Pro League club Patro Eisden on a season-long loan deal.

 International career

 Che received his first call-up to the United States national team ahead of a friendly against Switzerland on May 20, 2021, but did not feature in the match.

 Personal life

 Justin Che was born in the United States to a Cameroonian father and a German-Russian mother.
 His mother was born in Russia but raised in Germany, where her parents currently reside, and both her father and mother have German citizenship.
 Justin holds a German as well as an American passport.
 He is eligible for the national teams of the United States, Cameroon, Russia, and Germany.